mskott/mskott.github.io/content/posts/2023/first-post/index.md

 Some of my writing here is probably going to resemble work quite a lot, but lets see where it goes.
 At least I'm not trying to sell anything to anyone here 😀

-Words and languages are important and I would like to improve my writing.
-Not only to improve my communication, but also to improve my command of the English language.
+I would also like to work on my writing - not only to improve my communication, but also to improve my English.
-You need to write in order to become a better writer - just like a chef needs to cook, a sailor needs to sail, a...
+Although I have lived in both Ireland and the United Kingdom, and speak English on a daily basis I still feel there is room for improvement.

 # Who is the reader?